jstrapec/VSCodium/README.md

-## Install custom highlighting for VS codium
+## Install custom highlighting for VS codium (also compactible with VS Code)

 This is my custom extensions with simple highliting for notes.
-It applies as default language for unsaved files and for all .txt files
+It applies as default language for unsaved files and for all .txt files.
+It is more suitable for dark themes.

 Here is plain text: